louispotok/notebook/_posts/2020-08-11-minesweeper.md

 "Okay, I'm going to give a really naive approach first.
 You just keep calling `randint(0, N)`, and throw away any values you've seen before."

-Great, that solves the problem.
+Great, that solves the problem, but it's pretty bad for $$x$$ close to $$N$$.
+We didn't try to quantify how bad, but it's bad.

 Can we do better?

 #### Second attempt: offsets
 Well, once we pick the first value $$v_1$$, there are only $$ N - 1$$ options to choose from.
 So we should be able to call `randint(0, N-1)` the second time, giving us a candidate value $$v_2c$$.
 If $$v_2c<v_1$$, set $$v_2 = v_2c$$; otherwise, $$v_2 = v_2c + 1$$.